 That said, high level human skills like abstract thinking and creativity will become more valuable to the workforce which will intensify new, related job categories involving the ability to make proper judgment calls and deliver abstract thinking with aspects of emotional intelligence.
 For instance, highly qualified trainers will be required to teach AI systems how to perform with minimal errors while explainers will be crucial when it comes to explaining the inner workings of complex AI algos to nontechnical staff.
 Of course, you also need sustainers to ensure the AIs operate properly and maintain responsible use to make our lives easier instead of harder.

-Read more: AI Sales Information Hub
+Read more: Sales Manager’s Guide to AI for Sales

 To outperform the competition in this AI rich environment, it is of the utmost importance for businesses to start developing upskilling strategies while they still have time.
 Failure to fill up the ‘missing middle ’could lead to a persistent and harmful shortage of skilled labor in the market.